gameTreeU/Spotify-Project/README.md

 playlistData.json = parsed API returns
                   - necessary to read 'playlistData.json' then write to a csv file

-d3.js / d3.min.js = javaScript resource for the Radar Chart
+d3.js / d3.min.js = javaScript resource to call in the radarChart.js file

-                  - visualizes the graph in html (?)
+radarChart.js - visualizes the graph in html (?)
               - necessary for this data to be read from a csv file